-Related risks - Destruction of records contained on obsolete assets or scrap materials Electronic records may reside on ICT assets that are due for decommissioning and disposal.
+Related risks - Destruction of records contained on obsolete assets or scrap materials Electronic records may reside on information and communication technology (ICT) assets that are due for decommissioning and disposal.

-The CCC recommends that, where any asset under consideration for disposal was used to host or transmit agency information or public records, public officials should review their obligations in relation to:
+The CCC recommends that, where any asset under consideration for disposal was used to host or transmit agency information or public records, public officials should review their obligations

-- · information security and handling, and - management of public records.
+- in relation to:information security and handling, and - management of public records.

 It is noted that inadequate management and misuse of public records can constitute corrupt conduct, which can result in disciplinary action and may also result in civil legal action against the individual and organisation involved.
-Other consequences can include being charged with and convicted of a criminal offence under the Public Records Act 2002 for unlawful disposal of (including destroying, damaging, abandoning, transferring, donating, giving away or selling) a public record or any part of a public record.
+Other consequences can include being charged with and convicted of a criminal offence under the Public Records Act 2023 for unlawful disposal of (including destroying, deleting, altering, damaging, abandoning, transferring, donating, giving away or selling) a public record or any part of a public record.